Greg Halman: Personal life

 Halman spoke Dutch, English, Spanish, and Papiamento.
 He grew up speaking Dutch and English and learned Spanish in 2005, his first year in the U.S. He graduated from high school at Mendel College in Haarlem in June 2004.

-Halman's family had many athletes.
+Halman came from an athletic family.
 In addition to his brother and father playing baseball for the Netherlands, his older sister, Naomi Halman, played on the Dutch national basketball team and in European leagues.
-His younger sister, Eva, played several seasons in the top Dutch softball league.
+His younger sister played several seasons in the top Dutch softball league.
+His mother also played softball.

 Halman began playing baseball with his father when he was three years old.
 He played on Dutch youth teams with Kalian Sams and Rick van den Hurk.

 Death

 On November 21, 2011, Halman died of blood loss in Rotterdam from a laceration to his carotid artery.
 He was 24 years old.
 His brother, Jason Halman, was arrested for Greg's death.
 Reportedly, Greg approached Jason about loud music, which resulted in an argument and then a stabbing.
+Halman was the second former MLB player known to have died in the Netherlands.

-Halman, wearing his Mariners uniform, was buried in Westerveld Cemetery in Dreihuis on November 29.
+Halman, wearing his Mariners uniform, was buried in Westerveld Cemetery in Driehuis on November 29.
 Thousands of people, including several former Mariners teammates, attended his funeral and burial.
-His family chose his burial plot, a small grove near the North Sea, because it reminded them of a baseball diamond.
-Halman was the second former MLB player known to have died in the Netherlands.
+His family chose a burial plot in a small grove near the North Sea that reminded them of a baseball diamond.
+The Everett AquaSox retired Halman's number 26 on June 23, 2012.
+Kinheim also retired his number 26.

 On August 16, 2012, Dutch authorities released Jason Halman from custody, after prosecutors agreed with his attorneys that Jason had been suffering from psychosis at the time of the stabbing, induced in part by his cannabis use.
 Jason agreed to supervision by a probation officer and to undergo mental health treatment.
 On August 30, 2012, a Dutch court formally acquitted Jason due to temporary insanity.
 The court freed him, stating that his psychiatric and psychological assessments found that there was only a small chance of reoccurrence.

-The Everett AquaSox retired Halman's number 26 on June 23, 2012.
-Kinheim also retired his number 26.
+Jason later returned to play baseball for the Netherlands national team.